 - Open “bathroom” labelled boxes.
 Find the box, labelled “bathroom” and unpack.
 This is the easiest room, since all the furniture is installed beforehand.
 Place all your hygiene products, toilet paper, bathroom cleaning detergents, shower curtain and just about anything you’re going to have there.

 - Arrange the furniture.
-It would have been a lot better to tell the movers where to place each piece upon arriving, since it’s usually part of the service.
+It would have been a lot better to tell the movers where to place each piece upon arriving, since it’s usually part of the furniture delivery service.
 It would have been a real help unpacking after a move.
 But if you haven’t made a plan for that beforehand and the furniture is just put wherever, now is the time to arrange it.

 - Arrange the closets.
 We proceed with closets, since once you arrange all your clothes, you close the doors and move on to the next thing without creating a mess that can make walking difficult.